PostHog/posthog.com/contents/blog/best-open-source-ab-testing-tools.md

 Also known as split testing or multivariate testing, A/B testing is the implementation of experiments which split your audience to test variations of a product design, new feature, landing page – anything you can imagine, really.

-Here, we’re sharing our guide to the best free and open-source tools for experimenting with A/B tests because the best things in life are free (and open source).
+Here, we’re sharing our guide to the best free and [open-source tools](/blog/best-open-source-analytics-tools) for experimenting with A/B tests because the best things in life are free (and open source, obviously).

 ## 1. [PostHog](https://posthog.com)

-PostHog is an all-in-one product analytics suite that integrates all of the essential features you need to understand your users.
+PostHog is an [all-in-one product analytics suite](/product) that integrates all of the essential features you need to understand your users.
 It collects and visualizes data on how people are using your products, provides insights into trends and retention, and helps to remove bottlenecks and reduce churn.

-Our A/B testing capabilities, which we call our Experimentation Suite, is complemented by other tools like Feature Flags, Session Recording, Heat Maps, Path Analysis and more, making it one of the most comprehensive analytics platforms around – open source, or otherwise.
+Our A/B testing capabilities, which we call our Experimentation Suite, is complemented by other tools like [Feature Flags](/product/feature-flags), [Session Recording](/prodcut/session-recording), [Heatmaps](/product/heatmaps), [User Paths](/product/user-paths) and more, making it one of the most comprehensive analytics platforms around – open source, or otherwise.

 [PostHog’s Experimentation suite](https://posthog.com/docs/user-guides/experimentation) allows you to flexibly test your hypotheses with up to three test variants.
-A control group is also assigned and PostHog will automatically estimate the number of users exposed and number of days required for you to gain significant insights.
+A control group is also assigned and PostHog will automatically estimate the number of users exposed, and we run a Bayesian to indicated when the results are significant.

 ### Who is PostHog for?

 PostHog is a great choice for any business that wants a complete view of their analytics in one place.
 Not only is the testing functionality comprehensive, it’s tightly integrated with a complete suite of product analytics tools – and you don’t need any external tools.
-You can also self-host PostHog, so data never leaves your infrastructure.
+You can also [self-host PostHog](/signup/self-host), so data never leaves your infrastructure.

 ### Strengths